ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-math-preliminaries.md

 r_i &= b\cdot r_{i-1} \pmod{t}
 \end{align*}

-By definition of the $\bmod$ function, all generated numbers must be in the range 0 to $t-1$.
+By definition of the modulus function, all generated numbers must be in the range 0 to $t-1$.
 Now, consider what happens when $r_i = r_j$ for values $i$ and $j$.
 Of course then $r_{i+1} = r_{j+1}$ which means that we have a repeating cycle.